About the project

 Documentation and analysis of candombe drumming

-This project has two goals: first, to document candombe drumming through high-quality audio and video recordings featuring reference players; and second, to conduct a detailed analysis of the rhythmic, technical, and musical aspects of candombe drumming.
+This project was started with two goals in mind: first, to document candombe drumming through high-quality audio and video recordings featuring reference players; and second, to conduct a detailed analysis of the rhythmic, technical, and musical aspects of candombe drumming.
 Through this work, we hope to contribute to a better understanding and appreciation of candombe culture.

 We began our joint study of candombe drumming in 2013, and the research was conducted in the performance of our respective teaching positions at the Universidad de la República, Uruguay.
-At different stages of the project, we received support from the CSIC, the university’s research agency.
+In 2020, the project received support from the CSIC, the university’s research agency.

 In our work, we take an intermediate approach that combines elements of ethnomusicology, systematic musicology, and empirical musicology.
 This approach is based on music theory, ethnomusicology, and computational musicology.
 In this research, new tools were developed and existing tools were optimized to extract meaningful musical information directly from audio and, in some cases, video recordings.
 We used traditional digital signal processing and music information retrieval techniques, as well as innovative machine learning techniques, for automatic analysis and data extraction and visualization in computer-aided analysis.